All the Way Up (film)

-All The Way Up is a 1970 British comedy film directed by James MacTaggart based on Semi-Detached, a 1962 play by Midlands dramatist David Turner.
-It stars Warren Mitchell, Pat Heywood, Kenneth Cranham, Richard Briers, Adrienne Posta and Elaine Taylor.
+All The Way Up is a 1970 British comedy film directed by James MacTaggart and starring Warren Mitchell, Pat Heywood, Kenneth Cranham, Richard Briers, Adrienne Posta and Elaine Taylor.
+It is based on the 1962 play Semi-Detached by David Turner.

+It was the sole feature film directorial credit from James MacTaggart, one of the leading drama directors in British television.

 The title song was performed by Liverpool group The Scaffold.

 Plot

 A social climbing father uses everything from poison pen letters to blackmail in order to gain promotion and wealth for his children through marriages.